 This belt would seem to be, at first glance, from the UK.
 It is composed of 67 silver threepenny pieces of King George VI.
 The heavy silver clasps incorporate two 1887 Queen Victoria Silver Jubilee Crowns.
-However the dates of many of the three penny coins (1942, 1943, 1944) indicate that the origin of these coins is not the UK, as coins of these dates were all sent to the Caribbean.
+However the dates of many of the three penny coins (1942, 1943, 1944) indicate that the origin of this belt is not the UK, as coins of these dates were all sent to the Caribbean.

 This belt is comprised of 11 silver rupees of Burma, showing peacocks.
 The elaborate, and substantial, cast silver clasps show two Hindu deities.
 These are also Burmese in origin as the female deity is fully clothed, whereas the Indian equivalent is not.